- Barberio AM, Hosein FS, Quinonez C, McLaren L - "Fluoride exposure and indicators of thyroid

 The upper limit in the “normal” range -> 4.78 mIU/L is so high that fluoride effects would not be apparent in this investigation.

-NOTE: From the studies cited in this paper, the authors knew well of the findings that serum TSH levels increase with serum fluoride and/or urinary fluoride.
-Barberio et al. cite the work by Susheela et al., (2005) and Singh et al. (2014).
+NOTE 2: From the studies cited in this paper, the authors must be presumed to have been fully aware of the findings that an increase in TSH levels is usually correlated to serum fluoride and/or urinary fluoride concentrations.
+Barberio et al. cite the work of Susheela et al., (2005) and Singh et al. (2014).
 Both of these studies showed that TSH levels increased WITHIN the TSH reference range used by Barberio et al., causing disturbances in thyroid hormone metabolism.

 TSH & IQ - why is this so important?

-TSH levels for pregnant women in the first trimester have an upper TSH limit of 2.5 mIU/L, specifically to avoid loss of IQ and other brain damage in the offspring.
-The same guidelines are in use in Alberta (TOP, 2014).
+Worldwide, TSH levels for pregnant women in the first trimester have an upper limit of 2.5 mIU/L, specifically to avoid loss of IQ and other brain damage in the offspring.
+The same guidelines are used in Alberta (TOP, 2014).

 A TSH level of 2.5 mIU/L is just above the mid-point of the "normal” reference range used by Barberio (0.55 to 4.78 mIU/L).

-The mean TSH level in Canada - from the Cycle 3 data used by Barberio et al. - was 1.60 mIU/L for ages 3-79, for both sexes (Statistics Canada, 2015).
-For women aged 20 to 39 the mean TSH level was 1.80 mIU/L -- a far cry from 4.78 mIU -- but within a short distance to the first trimester limit of 2.5 mIU/L.
+The mean TSH level in Canada - from the Cycle 3 data used by Barberio et al. - was 1.80 mIU/L for women aged 20 to 39.
+That level is only a short distance to the first trimester upper limit of 2.5 mIU/L.

-* An 1.3 ppm increase of fluoride in the water supply/urinary fluoride has shown to increase the serum TSH level by 1.9 mIU/L (Bachinskii et al, 1985).
+- An 1.3 ppm increase of fluoride in the water supply/urinary fluoride increases the serum TSH level by 1.9 mIU/L (Bachinskii et al, 1985).

 Absurd is the word.